 A key part of the Franklin College experience is what happens outside of the classroom.
 For example, once a semester the department of mathematics and computing organizes a Shadow Day trip to a business or graduate school in the surrounding area so that students can get a glimpse of how they may use mathematics and computing after graduation and so that they can start to network with potential future employers or program directors as early as a first-year.
 Approximately once a month, we also organize a colloquium presentation on a topic of interest to current students, such as how to mathematically create a winning NCAA bracket or highlights from current students’ internships or research projects.
 On the social side, the Math and Computing Club also plans events each month, ranging from math trivia gameshows and Pi Day festivities to origami and movie nights, and math majors can routinely be found working and hanging out in the Math Study Center in the evenings.

 Yes!
-Starting in the 2018-2019 academic year, Franklin College will be offering a major in Actuarial Science.
-This interdisciplinary major consisting of coursework in mathematics, statistics and business will help students develop the quantitative skills needed to assess and manage risk, especially in a financial setting.
-In addition to developing these key quantitative skills, Actuarial Science majors will take courses designed to prepare them for the first two preliminary actuarial exams (Exam 1/P Probability and Exam 2/FM Financial Mathematics).
+The actuarial science major at Franklin College is an interdisciplinary major consisting of coursework in mathematics, statistics and business that will help students develop the quantitative skills needed to assess and manage risk, especially in a financial setting.
+In addition to developing these key quantitative skills, actuarial science majors will take courses designed to prepare them for the first two preliminary actuarial exams (Exam 1/P Probability and Exam 2/FM Financial Mathematics).
 Our long-standing degrees in Quantitative Analysis and Applied Mathematics provide additional options for students interested in applying their quantitative skills to a variety of settings, providing more career flexibility for those who decide not to become an actuary.

 I have actually taken a special interest in students who are thinking about an actuarial career recently.
 While I am very happy in my current career as a math professor, I have prepared for the first two actuarial exams in probability and financial mathematics so that I can give future students interested in taking the exams some first-hand advice from my own experiences.